 These plans offer the following benefits:

 Individual health policy in India for children is usually inexpensive due to the low risk related to the insured.
-It is a win-win for both – parents as well as the insurance company.
+It is a win-win for both – parents and the insurance company.
 Buying a plan will not drain the savings of the policyholder and insuring children is not very risky for the insurance company.

 There could be a situation where no claims are raised against the health insurance policy for the entire duration.
 In such cases, a No Claim Bonus is awarded upon the renewal of the policy.
 This is a discount where a certain percentage of premium is waived off.
 This leads to a lower health insurance premium.